zixunh/RL-Recon3D/README.md

 ```
 ####

+### Downstream Task
+#### 3D Reconstruction
+I provided a tutorial that includes a mathematical proof to help fellow students grasp the fundamentals of 3D Reconstruction as well.
+Once you have obtained the trajectory using this repository, you can then refer to the tutorial [here](https://github.com/zixunh/RL-Recon3D/tree/main/recon) for guidance on performing 3D Reconstruction.

+#### Digital-Twin Tracking
+You can use this repository as data collection trajectory generator to build a Digital-Twin Tracking Dataset.
+To do this, please refer to our previous work ([DTTD1](https://github.com/augcog/DTTDv1), [DTTD2](https://github.com/augcog/DTTD2)).

 ### Contributing
 Downstream tasks using our task building tool, such as building a 3D reconstruction dataset or a digital-twin tracking dataset, in addition to bug fixes, are very welcome!
 When building your task, please ensure that you run the task validator in the task building tool.